 As you can see I haven't quite got the hang of the perfect looking top rice.
 Mine tends to topple a little after coming out of the pot.

 The color comes from adding a little ground turmeric to the water.
 This is something we were taught to do for any rice dish.
 I don't think it makes much of a flavor difference, but it looks good, and with all the health benefits I've been reading about turmeric, I figure it can't hurt.

 Though my top rice doesn't look perfect, it really does taste great.
-So, if you like the idea of beef, cauliflower and rice you should definitely give it a try it.
+So, if you like the idea of beef, cauliflower, and rice you should definitely give it a try.

 - 1 pound top round steak cut into small pieces, or ground beef/lamb